Qv2ray/qv2ray.github.io/docs/manual/route.md

   - The resolved IP only works during routing, and the original domain name is still used in the forwarded data packets.
 - **`IPOnDemand`**: When any IP-based rules are encountered during matching, the domain name will be immediately resolved to IP for matching.

-In short, based on a developer’s statement:
+In short, based on a developer's statement:

 - **`AsIs`**: fast analysis, imprecise diversion;
 - **`IPIfNonMatch`**: parsing is slightly slower, and shunt is accurate